aliyailina/codestyle-practices/UsefulTODOs.md

  #

 Of course, all this TODO's is almost useless, if you doesn't implement it as TODO's in your IDE -- in that case this is just a comments.
-So mix the power of TODO's with power of your IDE (you can even use the power of your compiler and do the warnings and errors based on this todo's). \
+So mix the power of TODO's with power of your IDE (you can ever use the power of your compiler and do the warnings and errors based on this todo's). \
 If you want to say that author is an idiot (or maybe you have some remarks), you can contact me through the Telegram: https://t.me/psevdointellektuall. \
 Be aware writing your code!